-If you asked a group of contemporary burlesque performers or fans to define ‘burlesque’ for you, chances are no two answers would be the same!
+If you asked a group of contemporary burlesque performers or fans to define ‘burlesque’, chances are no two answers would be the same.
 Burlesque has undergone many changes over the last century and a half.
 Burlesque today often harks back to burlesque of yesteryear, but during the evolution of the genre, it has become many different things for different people and can incorporate vastly differing styles and types of performance.
 Hence the difficulty in coming up with a clear definition of burlesque!

-So here at the Academy of Burlesque and Cabaret, we have decided to put together our own ‘Guide to Burlesque’, looking at different kinds of burlesque, both historical and contemporary from around the world.
+So we’ve put together our own ‘Guide to Burlesque’, looking at different kinds of burlesque, both historical and contemporary from around the world.

 Classical Burlesque (UK)

-Going back to the beginnings of burlesque, you quickly find that in Victorian times, a burlesque show was quite a different affair from our contemporary events!
+Going back to the beginnings of burlesque, you’d find that in Victorian times, a burlesque show was quite a different affair from our contemporary events.